ManufacturingInformatics/marl_fixture_planner/README.md

 ## Citing This Work

-If you want to cite this work, please refer to our preprint on TechXriv:
+If you want to cite this work, please refer to our [preprint on TechXriv](https://doi.org/10.36227/techrxiv.24171534.v1) and cite us using the format below:

 ```bibtex
  @article{marl_fixtures_preprint_2023,